Winter Fruit Salad – Secrets

 #grapes – from late July to November

-Exotic fruits (pineapple, #bananas) – available all year because of foreign imports
+Exotic fruit (pineapple, #bananas) – available all year round as they are imported from abroad

 winter fruit salad secrets